LeandroSQ/cgnat-tunnel/README.md

 - [ ] Add CLI arguments
 - [ ] Add single index.js file for both Client and Server
 - [ ] Setup tutorial
+- [ ] Add default settings on the client to point at the localhost